Dokgo Rewind: Plot

-Kim Jong-il (Jo Byung-gyu), a Ki Cheon High student who does not want to be the part of the circle hence he wants to leave and live his life normally.
+Kim Jong-il, a Ki Cheon High student who does not want to be the part of the circle hence he wants to leave and live his life normally.
 He was sent with other students to bring Kim Kyu-soon on orders from Kim Young-ha, second-in-command of Ki Cheon High.
 He showed impressive fighting skills with a pen and after that, he left the circle and promised Kang-hoon never to fight.

-Pyo Tae-jin (Ahn Bo-hyun), a wrestler from Dang Young High's wrestling team, meets Hyuk and his friends in the same alley and befriends them.
+Pyo Tae-jin, a wrestler from Dang Young High's wrestling team, meets Hyuk and his friends in the same alley and befriends them.
 He has impressive wrestling skills and prepares for the upcoming tournament.
 A girl named Cho Ho-rim likes him and after confessing him they started dating each other.

 After getting discharged from the hospital, Kyu-soon, and Hyun-sun were taken to Sung-kyu where Sung-kyu beats him mercilessly.
 While Jong-il fights with the Dang Young High students by breaking the promise whereas Hyuk and his friends come to save Kyu-soon and Hyun-sun.

 Later that night, Kyu-soon dies because of his injuries.
 Jong-il got suspended from school and befriends Hyuk and Tae-jin.
 After knowing that the school does not want to take any action on Kyu-soon's death, Hyuk and Jong-il vow to take down both Dang Young and Ki Cheon High.
 They meet Lee Dong-jae who provides them information regarding both the schools.
 Hyuk and Jong-il decide to take on the students one by one.

 Sung-kyu decides to dissolve the wrestling team as he wants to take revenge on Pyo Tae-jin.
 After the tournament, he lures Ho-rim and assaults her, Pyo Tae-jin beats him mercilessly where Hyuk interrupts him.
 Hyun-sun says Sung-kyu to ask her and Kyu-soon forgiveness for all the wrongdoings hence putting an end to Dang Young High circle and the alliance as well.
 Whereas Jong-il loses to Myung Jin-hwan in a fight.

 Two weeks later, Pyo Tae-jin got suspended from Dang Young High, Hyun-sun went to States to live with her parents.

 Hyuk and Jong-il fight with each other as a part of practice following Jong-il losing to Jin-hwan whereas Tae-jin gets beaten up by Kang-hoon.
 Then Tae-jin shows up and asks Hyuk and Jong-il if he could join them and take down Ki Cheon High.
 Hyuk took down Kang-hoon revealing he is 'Dokgo', which means "A poisonous drum.
 Anyone who hears its sound dies".
 While Jong-il took on Jin-hwan hence ending the delinquent circle of Ki Cheon High.
 The same night Hyuk got a phone call, where he gets to know his older twin brother, Kang Hu was beaten to an inch of his life.
 Months later Hu dies and Hyuk vows to take revenge for Hu's death.